mightyboateng/untostudio-web/README.md

 ## (backend as a service)
-Using the firebase for the backend for the main branch
-- database = firebase
-- auth = firebase

 Using the appwrite for the backend for the appwrite-branch branch
 - database = appwrite
 - auth = appwrite